The following is important travel information and questions that you may have about the retreat.

 Who is this yoga retreat for ?

-– interested in an immersion in the traditional teachings and personal exploration of the 8 fold path of yoga
+– an immersion in the traditional teachings and personal exploration of the 8 fold path of yoga and the profound practice of Breathwork

-– open to the purifying and rejuvenating benefits of authentic Ayurvedic treatments
+– open to the purifying, rejuvenating, and restorative benefits of authentic Ayurvedic treatments

 – wanting Western comforts while living with nature’s rhythms amidst the beauty of rural life in India